mtconnect/cppagent/README.md

     *Default*: 17 -> 2^17 = 131,072 slots.

+* `MaxAssets` - The maximum number of assets the agent can hold in its buffer.
+The number is the actual count, not an exponent.

+    *Default*: 1024

 * `CheckpointFrequency` - The frequency checkpoints are created in the stream.
 This is used for current with the at argument.
 This is an advanced configuration item and should not be changed unless you